preyes323/launchschool/149/149_test.md

   my_string.is_a?
 String           # => true --> demonstrates that since the String class is an instance, that I can create another instance with a different name that operates the same
 ```

-2. Explain what class inheritance is.
+2.Explain what class inheritance is.
 Use code to illustrate

   * Class inheritance forms a relationship between classes.
     * This relationship is hierarchical.
     * In ruby a class can only inherit from one class